 Looking for a festive getaway?
-Switzerland could be just the ticket, says Carolynne Dear.
+Switzerland could be just the ticket, says Carolynne Dear

-Snow storm - making some family memories.
+Snow storm - making family memories in Switzerland

+A strong contender is Switzerland.
 Dreamy landscapes, heaps of snow, bucket loads of fresh air and a plethora of festive and fun outdoor activities are strong draw-cards for Asia-based families.
-If you’re looking to (safely) escape the heat and humidity and to perhaps make up for a missed snow season last year, Switzerland could be just what you’re looking for.
+If you’re looking to escape the relative warmth of an Asian winter, Switzerland could be just what you’re looking for.
+And if the Swiss snow doesn’t entice you, the chocolate and gluhwein might.

-Six great reasons to head to Switzerland
+Here are six great reasons to head to Switzerland for a fun family winter holiday.

-Salvage your ski legs
+Find your ski legs

-With ski resorts inaccessible last winter, we’ve all missed a year of whizzing down the slopes.
-If you’re feeling a little out of practice, don’t worry.
-Switzerland’s network of ski schools offer to get you confidently back on your feet in no time.
 Whether you’re a beginner or a rusty returner, the Swiss Ski Schools promise to have you skiing in just three days - with the promise of a free-of-charge repeat course if you don’t quite manage it.

 Classes are supervised by Swiss Ski School instructors and they’re confident they’ll have you enjoying an easy, blue run by day three.